ObbyKing/ece434_linux/hw05/README.md

 This address (0xbe814c54) is in our stack frame
 This address (0x21030) is in our bss section
 This address (0x21028) is in our data section

+I performed part 1, 2 and 3 for the kernel exercises.

+I ran into the seg fault issue in part 2 for exploring BB and fixed them accordingly.

+I changed the pin numbers in part 3 from the default values to gpioLED = 48 and gpioButton = 117.

+With the help of Dr. Yoder I also made the button trigger on IRQF_TRIGGER_RISING and IRQF_TRIGGER_FALLING by or'ing them together in result.

+Dr. Yoder verified that the LKM worked correctly.